kwyn/resume/README.md

  - Built a storefront from scratch using Hapi.js, jQuery, jade, and Object Oriented CSS with Sass.
  - Automated deployment with heroku-like capabilities using Ansible and git.
+ - Improved API and documentation for individually addressable RGB LEDs on Tessel.
+ - Collaborated on designing and implementing new CLI for Tessel 2 creating a better user experience.
  - Used D3.js and Angular to construct data visualization and [geo-clustering](https://github.com/HarleyKwyn/Geo-Cluster) for market targeting.

 ###Uber - Internal Tools Engineer